-Tips — Busy charter yachts tend to pay good tips for all crewmembers (this is not guaranteed).
+Tips — Busy charter yachts tend to pay good tips for all crew members (this is not guaranteed).
 Private yachts may compensate by offering annual bonuses/annual pay rises.
 Occasionally, private yachts may pay a higher monthly salary than charter.
 Either way, the annual packages will blend across an industry standard which we monitor on your behalf.

-So, what are you waiting for?
+What are you waiting for?